nokia-eda/terraform-provider-services-v1/docs/data-sources/router.md

 - `autonomous_system` (Number) Autonomous System number for BGP.
 - `ebgp_preference` (Number) Preference to be set for eBGP [default=170].
 - `enabled` (Boolean) Enable or disable BGP.
+- `export_policy` (List of String) Reference to a Policy CR that will be used to filter routes advertised to peers.
 - `ibgp_preference` (Number) Preference to be set for iBGP [default=170].
+- `import_policy` (List of String) Reference to a Policy CR that will be used to filter routes received from peers.
 - `ip_alias_nexthops` (Attributes List) IP aliasing configuration. (see [below for nested schema](#nestedatt--spec--bgp--ip_alias_nexthops))
 - `ipv4_unicast` (Attributes) Parameters relating to the IPv4 unicast AFI/SAFI. (see [below for nested schema](#nestedatt--spec--bgp--ipv4_unicast))
 - `ipv6_unicast` (Attributes) Parameters relating to the IPv6 unicast AFI/SAFI. (see [below for nested schema](#nestedatt--spec--bgp--ipv6_unicast))